yaokunliu/PropUQ-MAS/README.md

 Official implementation of **PropUQ-MAS: Propagation-Aware Uncertainty Quantification for LLM Multi-Agent Systems**.

-PropUQ-MAS is a training-free framework for node-wise uncertainty quantification in LLM multi-agent systems (MAS).
-It models an MAS execution as a communication graph and combines local uncertainty with uncertainty inherited from upstream messages, enabling reliability monitoring for both intermediate outputs and final answers in a single MAS execution.

 ## Highlights

 - Propagation-aware and interaction-aware uncertainty for LLM multi-agent systems.